 The Indiana General Assembly repealed the Indiana Common Construction Wage Act (Indiana's Prevailing Wage Law) effective July 1, 2015.
-A copy of the Enrolled Act may be found online at: www.in.gov/dol/files/2015_HEA_1019.pdf .
+A copy of the Enrolled Act may be found here.

 Contractors working on Common Construction Wage projects awarded prior to July 1, 2015 must continue to comply with the Common Construction Wage Act as it existed prior to the repeal, and workers must be paid at or above the established wage and fringe benefit rates for the duration of the project.
-For a list of adopted Common Construction Wage (Prevailing Wage) Scales, please visit www.in.gov/dol/2840.htm .
+Click here for a list of adopted Common Construction Wage (Prevailing Wage) Scales.

 Unless federal or state law provides otherwise, a public agency may not establish, mandate or otherwise require a wage scale or wage schedule for a public works contract awarded by the public agency after July 1, 2015.

 Work performed on federally-funded projects covered by Davis-Bacon and Related Acts is not affected by the repeal.
-For information about Davis-Bacon and Related Acts, please visit www.dol.gov/whd/govcontracts/dbra.htm .
+For information about Davis-Bacon and Related Acts, click here.

-With the repeal of the Common Construction Wage Act (Indiana's Prevailing Wage Law), the Indiana General Asembly added new requirements for public works construction contractors.
+With the repeal of the Common Construction Wage Act (Indiana's Prevailing Wage Law), the Indiana General Assembly added new requirements for public works construction contractors.

 These requirements include: